The 7 Best MIDI Controllers for Ableton Live

 Below each row of buttons, you will find a fader as well as the master track at the right side.
 It looks compact and straightforward to use, but you will also see additional functions available.

-Shift button works in combination with circular buttons that are on the right side of the clip-launching grid.
+The shift button works in combination with circular buttons that are on the right side of the clip-launching grid.

 The construction and price are appropriate for beginners and the control layout straightforward to use.

 It is mostly focused on Ableton Live so that you can control it along the way.
-It is a perfect choice for people that want to launch plenty of clips, but it does not come with Twist synth software bundle.

 Best 7 Midi Controllers for Ableton Live Buying Guide